Research

 The Legacy of Coercive Cotton Cultivation in Colonial Mozambique

-With Patricia Justino, Rute Caeiro and Sam Jones.
+With Patricia Justino, Rute Caeiro and Sam Jones

-We examine the long-term impact of forced labor on individual risk preferences and economic decisions.
+Abstract: We examine the long-term impact of forced labor on individual risk preferences and economic decisions.
 For that, we focus on a policy of coercive cotton cultivation enforced in colonial Mozambique between 1926 and 1961.
 We combine archival information about the boundaries of historical cotton concessions with survey data collected specifically for this study.
 By employing a regression discontinuity design to compare individuals living in areas inside and outside the historical cotton concessions, we document significant disparities in risk aversion and agricultural patterns between communities.
 Our findings indicate that individuals from regions unsuitable for cotton production, yet subjected to the colonial cotton regime, exhibit higher risk aversion, are more likely to engage in farming, sell their agricultural produce, adopt technology, and save.
 These findings are predominantly driven by individuals who recall the coercive cotton cultivation in their communities, particularly women who bore the brunt of the colonial cotton regime.
 This paper underscores the enduring impact of colonial agricultural policies on risk and economic behavior, providing insights into the challenges post-colonial societies face in overcoming historical legacies.

 External Presentations: CSAE 2025 (fortchoming, UK); UNU-WIDER Development Conference "The World at Crossroads" (Mozambique, 2024), IGM Seminar at Universidade Eduardo Mondlane (Mozambique), Novafrica Conference (presented by Rute Caeiro).